mrapp-ke/MLRL-Boomer/doc/user_guide/testbed/arguments.rst

 Saving and Loading Models
 -------------------------

+    A more detailed description of the following arguments can be found :ref:`here<model_persistence>`.

 Because the training of models can be time-consuming, it might be desirable to store them on disk for later use.
 This requires to specify the path of a directory where models should be saved.

 * ``--model-dir`` (Default value = ``None``)